elasticio/api-docs/source/includes/_auth-clients.md

 }
 ```

-This resource allows you to create an Auth-client.If the Auth-client with type ``oauth2`` then you can update only name
+This resource allows you to create an Auth-client.
- and linked components, otherwise if the type is ``other`` than you update any data of the Auth-client.

 ### HTTP Request